Food and beverage to the United Arab Emirates

 - month, year for products with a shelf life over six months.

 With few exceptions, all food items are required to have at least half of their shelf life remaining at the time of import.
-Frozen meat and poultry products must be imported within four months of their date of production irrespective of their shelf life.

 A halal certificate issued by a UAE approved Islamic centre in Australia is compulsory for exporting any meat, poultry products or products containing gelatine.
 This documentation may also require attestation by the Australia Arab Chamber of Commerce and UAE Embassy.